EWaterman/EWaterman.github.io/_posts/Ch1/0001-05-01-how-to-be-productive.md

 - **Create a to-do list and break your project into workable chunks.** Making a comic can seem like a daunting task.
 By breaking things down into workable chunks (ink page 1, apply to Marvel, sort out budget...) you can make sure you’re always progressing towards your goal.
 Some digital lists that you can get on your phone and computer are [Todoist](https://en.todoist.com/), [Wunderlist](https://www.wunderlist.com/) or [Workflowy](https://workflowy.com/) (or [Omnifocus](https://www.omnigroup.com/omnifocus) if you have mac or iPhone).
 If you’re looking for a more fun approach, try turning your list into a real life role playing game with [Habitica](https://habitica.com/static/front).

+I HIGHLY recommend you check out [this spreadsheet](https://docs.google.com/spreadsheets/d/1ArKWureJZTxmlK2XQF7kuGbEnN7d07Ib6RBudZKmSbM/edit) by [Reed Black](http://reedblackcomics.com/) that breaks down the process of writing, drawing, colouring and lettering a comic into one big todo list.

 - Don’t just give yourself one big deadline, **give your to-do items deadlines too.** By setting a specific done date for each task, you can pace yourself throughout the entire process, making sure you are setup to be constantly progressing without having to stress about that final looming due date.

 - **Reward yourself with breaks.** If you're trying to become less of a procrastinator, you can't expect to be able to just jump into a schedule.
-You need to take it one step at a time, rewarding yourself to each amount of progress that you make.
+You need to take it one step at a time, rewarding yourself for each bit of progress that you make.
 When I first started, I worked half an hour on, five minutes off.
-In those five minutes I rewarded myself by watching a short YouTube video and by doing so, I built an association in my head between being productive and getting to relax.
+In those five minutes I rewarded myself by watching a short YouTube video, and by doing so, I built an association in my head between being productive and getting to relax.
 Once I got that down consistently, I quickly started desiring more work because I knew it meant more relaxation time!
-I then began to gradually increased the intervals and now I work about two hours on, fifteen minutes off without issue.
+I then began to gradually increase the intervals, and now I work about two hours on, fifteen minutes off, without issue.

 ### Approaches to productivity

 <hr><br>
 ![](/images/guide/todo.jpg)

-Okay you've set yourself up properly and broken down your tasks, it's time to start working.
+Okay you've set yourself up properly and broken down your tasks.
+Now it's time to start actually working on them!
 I've tested out two different approaches to tackling to-do items and I found that each had their benefits and drawbacks:

 The first approach I attempted was to **assign each to-do item to a day**.